wilsonmar/wilsonmar.github.io/_posts/2018-08-17-salesforce-npsp-performance.md

    </pre>

-   The NPSP performance framework is built on <strong>Gatling</strong> which is a Netty-based Aka framework written in Java and thus runs on top of a Java Virtual Machine.
+   The NPSP performance framework is built on <strong>Gatling</strong> which is a Netty-based Akka framework written in Scala and thus runs on top of a Java Virtual Machine.

    PROTIP: The advantage of Gatling over competing tools such as LoadRunner and JMeter is that those other tools implement each virtual users as threads.
-However, Gatling implements virtual users as asynchronous messages, which scales much better and can deal easily with thousands of concurrent users.
+However, Gatling implements virtual users as asynchronous messages (Akka), which scales much better and can deal easily with thousands of concurrent users.

    See the <a target="_blank" href="https://gatling.io/2017/04/21/gatling-2-2-5/">blog about 2.2.5 being released on 21 April 2017</a>.